bevry-archive/balcms/README.md

-			core.yml - Used to specify the paths that our environments will use. nav.yml - Used to specify navigation items used in our CMS. routes.yml - Used to specify how requests are directed in our CMS. data/
+			core.yml - Used to specify the paths that our environments will use. nav.yml - Used to specify navigation items used in our CMS. routes.yml - Used to specify how requests are directed in our CMS. default/ - Contains the files that the above config files inherit their config from.
+Never edit the files in this directory (as they will be overwritten when you do an upgrade). data/
 			fixtures/
 				data.yml - Used to specify the default data that is loaded into our database